-- If a parent chooses to bring forgotten items to the school later, they must be dropped off and left in the front office.
+- If a parent chooses to bring forgotten items to the school later, they must be dropped off on the cart in the front of the office.

-- The student should check with the front office for these items in case they have been brought to school by someone in their family.
+- The student should check the cart outside the front office for these items, in case they have been brought to school by someone in their family.

 - The office staff is not responsible for running these items to the students for a variety of reasons, first and foremost being it is disruptive to the classroom.